k8-scalar/k8-scalar/README.md

 open http://$(minikube ip):30345/
 ```

-__(6) Implement an elastic scaling policy that monitors the resource usage__
+## (6) Implement an elastic scaling policy that monitors the resource usage__
 This step requires some custom development in the Riemann component.
 Extend Riemann's configuration with a custom scaling strategy.
 We recommend checking out http://riemann.io/ to get familiar with the way that events are processed.
 While Riemann has a slight learning curve, the configuration has access to a Clojure, which is a complete programming language.
 While out of scope for the provided examplar, new strategies should most often combine events of the same deployment or statefulset by folding them.
 The image should be build and uploaded to the repository in a similar fashion as demonstrated in step (3).

-__(7) Test the elastic scaling policy by executing the workload and measuring the number of SLA violations__
+## (7) Test the elastic scaling policy by executing the workload and measuring the number of SLA violations__
 Finally, this step is very similar to the fifth step.
 The biggest difference occurs during processing the results.
 We will use the each request's latency time to determine whether a SLA violation has occured.
 The implemented scaling policy is ineffective if the service level agreement does not reach its objective.

-__(8) Repeat steps 6 and 7 until you have found an elastic scaling policy that works for this workload__
+## (8) Repeat steps 6 and 7 until you have found an elastic scaling policy that works for this workload__

 ## Infrastructure
 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-For example, create a Kubernetes cluster on Amazon Web Services [(tutorial)](https://kubernetes.io/docs/getting-started-guides/aws/) or quickly bootstrap a best-practise cluster using the [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) toolkit.
+For example, create a Kubernetes cluster on Amazon Web Services [(tutorial)](https://kubernetes.io/docs/getting-started-guides/aws/) or quickly bootstrap a best-practice cluster using the [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) toolkit.

 In this tutorial, however, we will use a MiniKube deployment on our local device.
 This is just for demonstrating purposes as the resources provided by a single laptop are unsufficient for valid experiment results.
 You can, however, follow the same exact steps on a multi-node cluster.
-For a more accurate reproduction scenario, we suggest adding nodeSelectors to each node and add them as constraints to the YAML files of the relevant Kubernetes objects.
+For a more accurate reproduction scenario, we suggest adding labels to each node and add them as constraints to the YAML files of the relevant Kubernetes objects via a [nodeSelector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector).

 ## Operations
 __Experiment configuration__